-Revenues increased by approximately \$1.1 million to a total of approximately \$18.7 million for the year ended December 31, 2008 from approximately \$17.6 million for the year ended December 31, 2007, representing an increase of 7%.
-This increase was primarily due to increased contract revenue from research and development projects.
-Our contract revenue increased approximately \$1.6 million while our product revenue decreased approximately \$0.5 million.
-Our current expectation is that total revenue will continue to grow in 2009 if we successfully execute our business plan.
+Revenues increased by approximately \$5.1 million to a total of approximately \$23.8 million for the year ended December 31, 2009 from approximately \$18.7 million for the year ended December 31, 2008, representing an increase of 27%.
+The increase in revenue was due to increased customer demand.